nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-gluster-config.rst

 EXPORT { FSAL {} }
 --------------------------------------------------------------------------------
-Name(string, "Gluster")
+Name(string, "GLUSTER")
-    Name of FSAL should always be RGW.
+    Name of FSAL should always be GLUSTER.

 **volume(string, no default, required)**